Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Event selection

 Figure~\ref{img:acceptance_efficiency} shows the acceptance of the detector-level selection, which includes the jet \pt, $\abs{\eta}$, and $\softdropmass$ requirements and a matching within $\Delta R<0.4$ between the detector-level jet and the particle-level jet corresponding to the simulated \PW boson.
-The first and last bins in \msdgen have a low acceptance of 5--20\%, especially in the first and last \ptgen bins.
+The first and last bins in \msdgen have a low acceptance of 5--20\%, especially in the first and last \ptgen bins, mainly because the selected detector-level jet often does not match to the simulated W boson, when outside the \PW boson peak region.
 The central \msdgen bins in the \PW boson mass peak region have a much larger acceptance of 30--70\%.
 When including the $\NTwo<0.2$ selection in the particle-level definition, the acceptance is significantly larger.
 The efficiencies of the trigger and jet reconstruction are larger than 99\% and accounted for as well.

 In Fig.~\ref{img:postfit_demo}, examples of the reconstructed \msd distributions in signal and control regions are shown for the second \pt bin after the background estimation and a fit to the data distribution, discussed in Section~\ref{sec:background}.
+The full set of reconstructed \msd distributions can be found in Appendix~\ref{sec:appendix}, Fig~\ref{img:reco_msd_1}--\ref{img:reco_msd_3}.
 The dominant background in both SR and CR is from QCD multijet production that follows a smoothly falling distribution.
 The signal \wqqjets events and backgrounds from \zqqjets and \ttbar exhibit peaks at the respective \PW, \PZ, and \PQt quark masses in the SR, while they contribute negligibly to the CR.
 The peaks are more pronounced in the SR obtained with the \pNetWMDDDT tagger compared to the \NTwoDDT tagger, due to the higher efficiency.
 The detector-level jets from the \wqqjets simulation are matched to particle-level jets.
 The corresponding distributions are labeled ``merged \PW'', while jets not matched to the generated \PW boson are labeled ``not merged''.

 For the statistical analysis of the data and estimation of the background, a maximum likelihood template fit is performed using histograms of \msd in the SR and CR.
 The construction of the likelihood functions and the minimization of the negative log-likelihood is performed using the \textsc{Combine} toolkit~\cite{CAT-23-001}.